Wamboin Rural Fire Brigade

 Notify%20QR%20Code

-It’s a good idea to check the RFS website and look up “Standards for Pile Burns” and "Before you light that Fire".
+It’s a good idea to check the RFS website and look up “Standards for Pile Burning” and "Before you light that Fire".
 These guides help you to prepare and advise you how to safely burn off vegetation, and what is and is not allowed to be burnt, as there are restrictions.

 We have also linked a copy of the video "Handy hints for pile burning" on our Resources page.

-Our Fire Danger Rating system and signs
+Our Fire Danger Rating system and our roadside signs

 The national Fire Danger Rating System is used by the NSW RFS.